-- Elimination of the physical submission of documents - Use of digitally signed documents to ensure authenticity and legal validity - Reduced face-to-face interactions between traders and Customs officers - End-to-end traceability and improved transparency in the clearance process - Deterrence of document tampering and unofficial interventions ii.
-CUSDEC Tracking System & Vehicle Verification Portal iii.
-Customs Ordinance Amendment (Section 47)
+- Reduced face-to-face interactions between traders and Customs officers - Enhanced transparency in the clearance process with end-to-end traceability - Improved deterrence of document tampering and unofficial interventions ii.
+CUSDEC Tracking System & Vehicle Verification Portal i.
+Paperless Document Processing - Pilot Phase 2

-The introduction of a CUSDEC Tracking System for real-time monitoring of the status of Customs declarations, along with the launch of a Vehicle Verification Portal to facilitate the verification of properly cleared vehicles, is currently underway.
-Upon successful completion of the pilot phase, full-scale implementation will proceed.
+The introduction of a CUSDEC Tracking System for real-time monitoring of Customs declaration status has been completed.
+Additionally, a Vehicle Verification Portal has been launched to facilitate the verification of properly cleared vehicles.